Iduronate-2-Sulfatase, Blood Spot

 Diagnosis of mucopolysaccharidosis II (MPS II, Hunter syndrome) using dried blood spot specimens

 The mucopolysaccharidoses are a group of disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of dermatan sulfate, heparan sulfate, keratan sulfate, or chondroitin sulfate (glycosaminoglycans: GAGs).
 Accumulation of GAGs (previously called mucopolysaccharides) in the lysosomes interferes with normal functioning of cells, tissues, and organs.
 Mucopolysaccharidosis II, (MPS II, Hunter syndrome) is an X-linked lysosomal storage disorder caused by the deficiency of iduronate sulfatase (IDS) enzyme and gives rise to the physical manifestations of the disease.

 A diagnostic workup in an individual with MPS II typically demonstrates elevated levels of urinary glycosaminoglycans and increased amounts of both dermatan and heparan sulfate.
 Reduced or absent activity of IDS can confirm a diagnosis of MPS II; however, enzymatic testing is not reliable to detect carriers.
 Molecular genetic testing of the IDS gene allows for detection of the disease-causing mutation in affected patients and subsequent carrier detection in female relatives.
 Currently, no clear genotype-phenotype correlations have been established.

 > or =1.5 nmol/h/mL

-Specimens with results <1.5 nmol/h/mL in properly submitted specimens are consistent with iduronate-2-sulfatase deficiency (mucopolysaccharidosis II: MPS II).
+Specimens with results less than 1.5 nmol/h/mL in properly submitted specimens are consistent with iduronate-2-sulfatase deficiency (mucopolysaccharidosis II: MPS II).
 If clinically indicated, consider further confirmation by molecular genetic analysis of the IDS gene.
-Please note that this enzyme’s activity can also be reduced in multiple sulfatase deficiency (MSD; OMIM #272200).
+Please note that this enzyme's activity can also be reduced in multiple sulfatase deficiency (MSD; OMIM #272200).
 If clinically indicated, consider biochemical genetic testing of other sulfatases or molecular genetic testing of the SUMF1 gene to exclude MSD.

 Normal results (> or =1.5 nmol/h/mL) are not consistent with iduronate-2-sulfatase deficiency.